 The Sony Smartwatch also features, Ambient light sensors, an Accelerometer, built-in Compass, Gyroscope and GPS, ideal for using for fitness allowing you to leave your phone at home while on a run.

 Powering the Sony Smartwatch 3 is a 420mA battery that can give you up to 2 days of battery life.
 We found that as long as you had the backlit element of the watch’s screen turn off after a couple of seconds of use and GPS turned off then its battery life was around that mark but during our use of the Sony Smartwatch, we were inclined to charge it overnight just in case.

 Charging the battery can be achieved via the Micro USB socket which we found on the back of the watch but even though this is a great way of charging the device based on how popular the Micro USB standard is for charging we did find it a little fiddly to use as you have a silicon cover in the way and was a bit hit or miss at times connecting the cable to the watch but you do get used to it.

-The Sony Smartwatch uses a 1.6” 320 x 320 pixel Transflective Display, which although wasn’t the brightest screen out there we found that it was good enough and can even be viewed in direct sunlight.
+The Sony Smartwatch uses a 1.6” 320 x 320-pixel Transflective Display, which although wasn’t the brightest screen out there we found it was good enough and can even be viewed in direct sunlight.

 Connect the Sony Smartwatch 3 to a Google Android enabled phone then the whole experience is a total revelation.
 It is night and day in terms of its operation when connected to an Android device.